Dalal Khalil Safadi: Career beginnings in the Middle East

 Early in her career, Safadi worked as a teacher, including as an Arabic, history, and English instructor in Lebanon, Iraq, and Nazareth.
 A devout Christian, her placements included at a Presbyterian mission school in Baghdad.
 She also began working as a translator, translating works from English for publication in al-Irfan magazine around 1932.

 In 1935, she published the short story collection Hawadith wa 'ibar (وعبر حوادث, meaning "Incidents and Lessons") in Lebanon in 1935.
 Then, in 1937, the book was published by al-Ra'i Press in Najaf, making her the first woman to publish a short story collection in Iraq.
+Contemporaneous female authors in Iraq also tend to publish their works using pseudonyms in order to appease family and traditions.

 While she is considered a pioneering short story writer in Lebanon and Iraq, the critic 'Umar Muhammad Talib argues that her stories are better categorized as didactic tales rather than fiction, employing "an oratorical language and a resounding tone to preach to her sisters and encourage them to hold to virtue, morals, and religious teachings.
 The writer tells stories of the wretched fates that are the end of deviant women."